Finding A Range Of A Function

 Q: What is the difference between range and codomain?

 A: The codomain is the set of all possible values that a function could output, while the range is the set of all values that the function actually outputs.
-In other words, the range is a subset of the codomain.
-For example, if f(x) = x² and the codomain is the set of real numbers, the range is the set of non-negative real numbers ([0, ∞)).
+Now, in other words, the range is a subset of the codomain.
+Here's one way to look at it: if f(x) = x² and the codomain is the set of real numbers, the range is the set of non-negative real numbers ([0, ∞)).

 Q: How do I find the range of a function with absolute values?